Sachin077/TypeScriptTestingExamples/README.md

 # TypeScriptTesting
 Learn how to use testing tools with typescript with this sample repository.
-Test and configuration files have many comments to help you to understand the process.
+Test and configuration files have many comments to help you to understand how to use many popular testing tools.

 ![demo](https://pbs.twimg.com/media/CFHvtqDW0AADSnU.png:large)